AraHaan/hexstream/docs/hexstream.md

 > class whexstream

 This class is a container of the unicode version of this class.
 If you need large (wide) character support use this class only.
-Do not use the ansii one in this case if you care about the data getting truncated.
+Do not use the ansii one in this case if you care about the data getting turned to chinese or whatever as those are smaller sized characters.

 ## Functions